Background pattern

 Warnings and precautions

-This medication is not effective in certain forms of epilepsy.
-Your doctor will evaluate the need for this treatment for you.
+This medicine is not effective in certain forms of epilepsy.
+Your doctor will assess the need for this treatment for you.
+Consult your doctor immediately if the frequency of your seizures increases or if different types appear.

 Consult your doctor or pharmacist before starting to take Mysoline:

-• If you are pregnant or trying to become pregnant (see the information included later).
+• if you are pregnant or trying to become pregnant (see the information included later).

-Inform hospital staff that you are taking Mysoline.
+If you are going to the hospital, inform the healthcare staff that you are taking Mysoline.

 • The greatest risk of severe skin reactions occurs within the first few weeks of treatment.

-Other medications and Mysoline
+Other medicines and Mysoline

-Inform your doctor or pharmacist if you are using, have recently used, or may need to use any other medication.
+Tell your doctor or pharmacist if you are using, have recently used or might use any other medicines.

-Particularly inform your doctor if you are using any of the following:
+In particular, tell your doctor if you are using any of the following:

 • anticoagulants to prevent blood clots (such as acenocoumarol, phenindione, warfarin),